Tillerson and Kelly’s Visit to Mexico Went About as Well as You’d Expect

 -

-America’s top diplomat and top U.S. counterterrorism official headed to Mexico Thursday for what could only be described as an awkward visit.
+America’s top diplomat and top U.S. counterterrorism official were in Mexico Thursday for what could only be described as an awkward visit.

 First, there’s the issue of the wall that U.S. President Donald Trump has vowed to build along the U.S.-Mexican border.
-And then those new rules, released Tuesday, that authorize U.S. federal agents to deport illegal immigrants to Mexico, whether or not they are Mexican.
+And then those new rules, released Tuesday, that authorize U.S. federal agents to deport undocumented immigrants to Mexico, whether or not they are Mexican.

 The incoming Mexican ambassador to the United States called the new policy “unacceptable.”

-Appearing together at a press conference, Mexican Foreign Minister Luis Videgaray thanked U.S. Secretary of State Rex Tillerson and U.S. Department of Homeland Security Director John Kelly for their presence in Mexico and stressed that honest dialogue on all topics — “migration, security, and, of course, trade” — is the best way to solve differences.
+Appearing together at a press conference, Mexican Foreign Minister Luis Videgaray thanked U.S. Secretary of State Rex Tillerson and U.S. Department of Homeland Security Secretary John Kelly for their presence in Mexico and stressed that honest dialogue on all topics — “migration, security, and, of course, trade” — is the best way to solve differences.

 Videgaray said he and Tillerson had discussed the need to “respect the rights of Mexicans living in the United States” and agreed that decisions that affect both parties need to be made by both parties.
 He added there was “a long way to go” before a deal was reached with the United States on border security and trade, and also that Central American countries should be included in deliberations, too.